-8. Trial: April 7, 2014 at 9:00 a.m.
+17. Trial: September 15, 2014 at 9:00 a.m.

 Trial shall be to a jury of seven and shall be bifurcated.
-The parties estimate that this case will take two days to try.
+The parties estimate that this case will take five to seven days to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.

 This case will be tried in an electronically equipped courtroom and the parties shall present their evidence using this equipment.
-Counsel shall ensure the compatibility of any of their personal equipment with the court's system prior to the final pretrial conference or shall forfeit their right to use any personal equipment that is not compatible with the court's system.
+Counsel must ensure the compatibility of any of their personal equipment with the court's system prior to the final pretrial conference.

-9. Reporting Obligation of Corporate Parties.
+18. Reporting Obligation of Corporate Parties